DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 While TSNC and Jmeter both use Regular Expression Extractors, they work in somewhat different ways.
 Let's match a regular expression of "Re(.+?)gu(.+?)s(.+?)sion" as an example.
 In Jmeter you can decide if you want the first match, the second match, a random match or whichever match you'd like.
 You can also choose which bracket groups to extract and reorder them with a template like "$3$$1$$2$".

 TSNC will always extract only one group.
 If TSNC detects a template it can't wholy match, like the aforementioned "$3$$1$$2$", it will only extract the first group, $3$ and log a warning.
 Likewise TSNC will always extract from the first match.
 If it should extract from a random one it will log a warning and extract from the first.
-If it should extract from the second, third or another later match, it will log an error and skip that extraction. <TODO_&_REALLY?>
+If it should extract from the second, third or another later match, it will log an error and skip that extraction.

+Should template or match be empty, TSNC will default to 1.
 #### Response Assertions

 Response Assertions can usually be translated to TSNC, but some functions again have no equivalent:
-* the pattern matching rule 'not' can't be mapped
+* the pattern matching rule 'not' can't be mapped,  the assertion won't be created
-* the 'Ignore Status' field can't be mapped
+* the 'Ignore Status' field can't be mapped,  the assertion won't be created
-* 'URL Sampled' isn't mapped
+* 'URL Sampled' isn't mapped, TSNC, the assertion won't be created
 * both 'Text Response' and 'Document (Text)' are mapped to the response body
 * the difference between 'Main sample and sub-samples', 'Main sample only' and 'Sub-samples only' is ignored, they are all mapped to the resulting web page
-* "%20" is automatically translated to a whitespace when used for a validation in Jmeter.
-But not in TSNC.
-Tests in which a variable is first used as a parameter, thus requiring %20, and later used for a validation will almost certainly fail. <What_TO_DO?>

 TSNC also adds a default HttpResponseCode=200 validation to every action, so redirections will cause errors unless an assertion for the expected response code was manually defined.